cy384/fl2000_get_edid/README.md

 usage
 -----
-Plug in the device, run the program, plug in the monitor, recieve EDID.
-You may get weird behavior if you don't follow this procedure exactly.
+Run program, recieve EDID.
+If a monitor is not attached when the program runs, it will wait.
 Invocation examples:

 	./fl2000_get_edid | parse-edid
 or: